IIEleven11/SillyTavern_SimplePod_Fork/.github/readme.md

 # SillyTavern SimplePod One-Click Solution

 Welcome!
-This is a beginner-friendly, one-click Docker solution for running [SillyTavern SimplePod Fork](https://github.com/IIEleven11/SillyTavern_SimplePod_Fork) with a powerful, uncensored LLM (Nevoria70b or Rocinante-12B-v1.1-Q8_0.gguf) and full GPU acceleration.
+This is a beginner-friendly, one-click Docker solution for running [SillyTavern SimplePod Fork](https://github.com/IIEleven11/SillyTavern_SimplePod_Fork) with a powerful, uncensored LLM (Nevoria70b or Rocinante-12B-v1.1-Q8_0) and full GPU acceleration.

+Follow the pictures below.

+Just pick the appropriate GPU for the models size.

+The 70b model will require the RTX PRO 6000 96gb.

+The 12b model can run on 4090's and maybe the 16gb cards.

+If you want to use a different model, feel free to place it in the models folder.
 ---

 ## Features